salvadornm/cerisse/docs/setup.md

 Cerisse integrates a collection of C++ source code and libraries (such as AMReX, PelePhysics, etc.) along with the configuration of the problem setup.
 These pages explain how a case is initialised, detailing what problem will be solved and how.

-When creating a new problem, it's best to set up a new directory (e.g., `wrk`) with three files within it.
+When creating a new problem, it is best to set up a new directory (e.g., `wrk`) with three files:

 ```bash
 $ls wrk